dr-pato/pyspark-lsh/README.md

  - *--bins [-m]*: Number of bins in which to hash the data.
 A smaller number of bins will increase the number of collisions, producing larger clusters.
  - *--numrows [-n]*: Number of times to hash the individual elements.
 A larger number will diversify the signatures, increasing the likelihood that similar elements will be hashed together.
 Put another way, this is the number of bits in the signatures.
  - *--bands [-b]*: Number of bands in which to split the signatures.
 Each band will have (n / b) elements.
 A smaller number of bands will increase the confidence in element similiarity.
+ - *--threshold [-t]*: Target threshold.
+It can be used instead of bands.
+The parameters tuning is done automatically.
  - *--minbucketsize [-c]*: Minimum allowable bucket size.
 Any buckets with fewer than this many elements will be dropped entirely.

 Other parameters: